FAXES/disinvite/README.md

   <img src="https://raw.githubusercontent.com/FAXES/disinvite/main/logo.png" style="width: 80%;" alt="logo" />
 </p>

-Disinvite allows you to generate a live SVG of a Discord invite, with member counts and server status (hub, partnered, or verified).
-These can be used anywhere; GitHub README's, websites, or anywhere that can display an image.
+<p align="center">Disinvite allows you to generate a live SVG of a Discord invite, with member counts and server status (hub, partnered, or verified).
+These can be used anywhere; GitHub README's, websites, or anywhere that can display an image.</p>

 ---

 #### Functions:
 **disinvite.getInvite(InviteCode [, options])**

 **disinvite.get(InviteCode [, options])**

 *getInvite() and get() are the same function.*

 **Options:**

 **options.theme**: "dark" or "light".
-Defaults to "Dark" **options.language**: ISO 639-1 language code.
+Defaults to "Dark"

+**options.language**: ISO 639-1 language code.
 Defaults to "en"

 #### Example: